-Truck accidents in Brooklyn often happen due to negligence, equipment issues, or unsafe conditions.
+Truck accidents in Brooklyn often happen because of negligence, equipment problems, or unsafe conditions.
 Common causes include:

-At Ajlouny Injury Law, we investigate every detail to determine the cause and hold all responsible parties accountable.
+At Ajlouny Injury Law, we investigate every detail to find the cause and hold all responsible parties accountable.

 - Traumatic Brain Injuries (TBI): Ranging from concussions to severe brain damage requiring lifelong care